1nfiniteloop/linux-docs/docs/how-to/storage-create-raw-disk-image.md

-# Create raw disk image
+# storage: create raw disk image

 This instruction describes how to create a raw disk image, without need of root privileges.
 I use this when creating customized Alpine Linux installations for